tinacms/tina.io/content/docs/getting-started/edit-content.md

 title: Editing Content
 prev: /docs/getting-started/cms-set-up
 next: /docs/getting-started/backends
-last_edited: '2020-08-18T07:39:26.445Z'
+last_edited: '2020-08-18T07:46:18.436Z'
 ---
 The purpose of a CMS is to allow editors to change content.
 [Forms](/docs/plugins/forms) are a fundamental part of this as they define the editing interface for your content.
 In this step, we will **create and register a form to edit data** rendered on this page.

 > _Fun Fact:_ Forms are a type of [plugin](/docs/plugins) in Tina.
+There are multiple ways to use forms with Tina, and the sidebar is merely one option.

 ## Import the `useForm` and `usePlugin` hooks

 The first step to implementing this is to use the `useForm` hook to [create the form](/docs/plugins/forms#creating-forms).

-Calling `useForm` won't automatically make our form appear in the sidebar.
-There are multiple ways to use forms with Tina, and the sidebar is merely one option.

-Although it doesn't automatically appear in the sidebar, the form returned by `useForm` is pre-configured to work as a sidebar plugin.
-To add this form to the sidebar, all we have to do is pass it into the `usePlugin` hook.

 > `useForm` needs a [form configuration object](/docs/plugins/forms#form-configuration) with properties that determine how the form behaves on load and save, what fields are available, and other metadata.